Bank4All/Bank4All/README.md

 #### Example :

-Mohammed ben Salmane would like to limit the selling to 1 billion of Baril this year to 3 countries : France, USA, UK
+Mohammed Ben Salmane would like to limit the selling to 1 billion of Baril this year to 3 countries : France, USA, UK

 ##### The saleman
 He will have to run with a proposal on 3 contracts on 3 differents regulator